cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 required modules.

-I went back to the Manjaro repo and searched for the package `hybrid-amd-nvidia-455xx-prime` but there is no such package!
+I went back to the Manjaro repo and searched for the package `hybrid-amd-nvidia-455xx-prime` but there was no such package!
-How Manjaro handles hybrid video then?
+How does Manjaro handle hybrid videon?
 I traced the installation of the drivers and found that `/var/lib/mhwd/db/pci/graphic_drivers/hybrid-amd-nvidia-455xx-prime/MHWDCONFIG` contains all the details needed.
-The actual packages required are listed as,
+The actual packages needed are,
 ```
 DEPENDS="nvidia-455xx-utils nvidia-prime"
 DEPENDS_64="lib32-nvidia-455xx-utils"
 DEPKMOD="nvidia-455xx"
 ```
-To build these packages, I followed a [short guide](https://medium.com/@evintheair/building-a-custom-kernel-in-manjaro-linux-186da6a1cedf)
+To build these packages, I followed this [short guide](https://medium.com/@evintheair/building-a-custom-kernel-in-manjaro-linux-186da6a1cedf)

-I cloned the build scripts for each of the single packages from Manjaro's repo and each was built as follows,
+For building them, I cloned their build scripts for the individual packages from Manjaro's repo and each was built as follows,
 ```
 $ buildpkg -p nvidia-455xx-utils
 ```
-produced: `nvidia-455xx-utils-455.45.01-1-x86_64.pkg.tar.zst`
+producing: `nvidia-455xx-utils-455.45.01-1-x86_64.pkg.tar.zst`
 ```
 $ buildpkg -p lib32-nvidia-455xx-utils
 ```
-produced: `lib32-nvidia-455xx-utils-455.45.01-1-x86_64.pkg.tar.zst` and `lib32-opencl-nvidia-455xx-455.45.01-1-x86_64.pkg.tar.zst`
+producing: `lib32-nvidia-455xx-utils-455.45.01-1-x86_64.pkg.tar.zst` and `lib32-opencl-nvidia-455xx-455.45.01-1-x86_64.pkg.tar.zst`
 ```
 $ buildpkg -p nvidia-455xx
 ```
-produced: `linux59-nvidia-455xx-455.45.01-2-x86_64.pkg.tar.zst`
+producing: `linux59-nvidia-455xx-455.45.01-2-x86_64.pkg.tar.zst`

 Once built, the packages were moved to `/var/cache/manjaro-tools/pkg/stable/x86_64`

-I thought because I was building the packages the Manjaro way, that location could be a default sensibly prepared to enable installing using `mhwd` in the traditional way but trying to do so proved this was not the case.
+I thought because I was building the packages the Manjaro way, that location could be a default path prepared to enable installing using `mhwd` in the traditional way but trying to do so proved this was not the case.
 My packages were being ignored.